 On Dia de Los Muertos (November 2nd), families head to the local cemeteries to decorate the graves of loved ones lost and to create alters of offerings.
 A parade of catrinas passes through the city and Tlaquepaque can be a nice place to experience the occasion if you want to join in the festivities somewhere a little more low-key than Oaxaca or Mexico City.

-It is relatively easy to get to Tlaquepaque from Guadalajara as the two cities are so close to each other.
-The journey should only take 10-15 minutes by road, depending on where in Guadalajara you are starting out from.
+The journey should only take 10-15 minutes by road, depending on where in Guadalajara you are starting out.

 Take an Uber